polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 you to almost completely ignore different versions of your system, eliminating backwards compatibility problems, simply due to the fact that your tasks are entirely created as Turing Complete Hyperlambda snippets, and persisted into your database.
-Implying as you upgrade your system and change its _"API"_, previously persisted tasks will execute the _"old"_ code as if nothing changed, while anybody creating a task from that point an onwards in the future will have the _"new"_ code persisted into the tasks database.
+Implying as you upgrade your system and change its _"API"_, previously persisted tasks will execute the _"old"_ code as if nothing changed, while anyone creating a task from that point an onwards, will have the _"new"_ code persisted into the database.
 Below is how the above _"business process workflow"_ could be turned into a Hyperlambda task and persisted into your Hyperlambda tasks database.